adminteractive/drupalstack/README.md

 * MailHog
 * Xdebug support
 ## Configuring the host machine
 The only dependencies for your host machine are Docker and Docker Compose.
-Follow the set-up instructions on  https://docs.docker.com/engine/installation/linux/ubuntu/ to configure your host.
+Follow the set-up instructions on  https://docs.docker.com/engine/installation/linux/ubuntu/ and https://docs.docker.com/compose/install/ to configure your host.
+## Setting up your environment

 ## Accessing your services
 You can access the services running in the containers from the following (default) URL-s.
 ### Your Drupal site